pwalczyszyn/backstack/README.md

 [Apache Flex framework](http://incubator.apache.org/flex/).
 It provides developers means to manage stack of views that can be pushed, popped or replaced.

 ### Why should I use it?
-Although you can use it for web development (as I did to create [this](pwalczyszyn.github.com/backstack) site) it is especially useful when building mobile applications with PhoneGap/Cordova framework.
+Although you can use it for web development (as I did to create [this](http://pwalczyszyn.github.com/backstack) site) it is especially useful when building mobile applications with PhoneGap/Cordova framework.
 Of course if you are using frameworks like [jQuery Mobile](http://jquerymobile.com/), [Sencha Touch](http://www.sencha.com/products/touch/), [jQTouch](http://www.jqtouch.com/) or probably dozen of other mobile UI frameworks you don't need it.

 ### Where can I find more info about it?
-[Here is demo site](pwalczyszyn.github.com/backstack) that is actually built with BackStack, be aware of a disclaimer that I only tested in on WebKit based browsers as I mainly used it for mobile apps development.
+[Here is a demo site](http://pwalczyszyn.github.com/backstack) that is actually built with BackStack, be aware of a disclaimer that I only tested in on WebKit based browsers as I mainly used it for mobile apps development.
 So if you are on IE this site many not work for you, sorry for that ;)